VinCloud1/Jan2023_batch/Docker_Day_12-13/Docker_commands.md

 # To run the container in the interactive mode (to Enter inside th e container)
 docker exec -it "container_id" /bin/bash

+# Start the container with the --restart flag, specifying the desired restart policy.
+There are several restart policies available, including no, on-failure, unless-stopped, and always.
+# In this  case, unless-stopped or always would be appropriate

+docker run --restart unless-stopped <your-container-options>